trulacorsaut/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
 Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
 Also, don't be afraid to ask for help or advice from others, who may have encountered similar issues before.
 Learning from their experiences can save you time and effort in the long run.

+# 2024-01-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and conciseness.
+Write code that is easy to read, understand, and maintain.
+Avoid unnecessary complexity and over-engineering.
+Remember, you write code once, but it is read and modified many times over.
+Always keep future maintainers in mind and value readability as much as functionality."

+Additionally, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
+Focus on writing correct, clear code first; optimize only when necessary and after profiling.
+Lastly, embrace testing and version control; they are indispensable tools in the pursuit of robust, reliable software systems."